MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **When and what settings can I configure for cloud update?**

 Once you've selected **Enable Cloud**, you can configure various settings at tenant level and individual channel level, depending on the channel you are in.
-For instance,
+For instance:
 - Exclude groups and exclusion windows are tenant level settings, which are configured from the overview page.
 - In Current Channel cloud update, you can configure update deadline and pause profile if necessary.
 - In Monthly Enterprise Channel cloud update, you can configure rollout waves and update deadline.
 You can also pause, rollback and cancel rollback as required.